MahmoudAshours/RetroPlayer/README.md

 - [ ] Add API documentation + readme.
 - [ ] Upload the packages on pub.dev
 - [ ] Submit the application.

+## Upcoming features
+This section is for upcoming features //TODO

+This section maybe long , it'll be my own walkthrough the hackathon days!

 # Updates